ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 The 10.92cm LCD touch screen is wide enough, thus making it easy to navigate the available functions.
 Despite having a large sheet capacity, the Workforce WF-4835 has a small footprint, so it does not take up a lot of space.

-3. Best Printer for Home Office: Epson Expression Home XP-5100
+3. Best Printer for Home: Epson Expression Home XP-5100

 Why we like it: